Yellowtail meatballs and daikon radish

-Adding sake will remove the smell.
+Adding sake will remove any unpleasant odor.

-Add potato starch and whole eggs to [1] and mix further, then add B to it.
+Add potato starch and whole eggs to [1] and mix further, then add B

 -